lucjones20/ES-synth-starter/README.md

 &nbsp;
 ### 3.2.
 DisplayUpdateTask
 The DisplayUpdateTask's only responsibility is to update the screen based on the initial parameters.
+It displays whether the synthesiseris in normal mode, recording mode, or playback mode.
+It also displays the current waveform, volume and octave number for each knob.
+Each key currently pressed(or still playing sound as it is in 'release' phase).

 - Initiation Interval: 100 milliseconds
 - Measured Maximum Execution Time: 18604 microseconds